steveiliop56/tinyauth-docs/docs/getting-started.md

 And that's it!
 When you try to visit an app you should be redirected to the tinyauth login page.

-## Example Docker compose file
+## Example docker compose file

-Here is a full example with traefik, nginx and tinyauth:
+Here is a full example with traefik, whoami and tinyauth:

 ```yaml
 services: